Iterators

 Intermediate steps in iterator chains often produce Result or Option.

-You may be compelled to use unwrap / expect to get the inner values
+You may be tempted to use unwrap / expect to get the inner values.
+However, there are usually better ways that don't require a potential panic.

 Concretely, the following snippet: